majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 #### Create a custom event

-Setup a new custom event class inherting from EventArgs and setup a new delegate.
+Setup a new custom event class inheriting from EventArgs and setup a new delegate.

 ```cs
 public delegate void MyCustomEventHandler(object sender, MyCustomEvent e);